Manteswami Kavya

 Manteswamy Kavya is one of the most important oral epics of Karnataka.
-Neelgaras, the professional singers of South Karnataka have kept the epic alive by centuries of performances in the districts of Mandya, Mysore, Ramanagara, Chamarajanagara and rural Bangalore.
+Neelgaras, the professional singers of South Karnataka have kept the epic alive through centuries of performances in the districts of Mandya, Mysore, Ramanagara, Chamarajanagara and Bengaluru Rural.

 Manteswamy was an Adi Jambava Community saint and a folk hero who lived during the fifteenth century (approximately).
-Legends are built around his life and the shrines at Chikkelluru, Boppegowdanapura and Kappadi are related to personalities depicted in the epic.
+Legends are built around his life and the shrines at Chikkelluru, Boppegowdanapur, Mangadahalli(Channapatna) and Kappadi are related to the personalities depicted in the epic.
 Manteswamy is a living tradition in and around these regions.
 ‘Manteswamy Kavya’ treats him on par with Allamaprabhu the Veerashiava saint of the twelfth century and does not distinguish between them.
 However, this contention does not find many takers.

 The epic begins with the arrival of Manteswamy in Kalyana, who makes a dramatic appearance on a dung heap at the entrance of the city, with the dead body of a calf and a gourd full of ‘kaLLu’.
 Basavanna’s wife arrives there and takes him to the palace where a confrontation between the sharanas and Manteswamy takes place.
 His greatness is proved equivocally and that heralds the victory of the lowly over insincere devotees.

 After that, Manteswamy embarks upon a journey towards South Karnataka till he finds his permanent abode in Boppegowdanapura.
 This journey is punctuated by his efforts to acquire disciples.
 “Throughout the saga of Manteswamy, he picks up infants for his cause.
 This is symbolic.
 Each child represents a community that comes into the Manteswamy fold.
-Rachappaji, Doddamma of the Grove, Channajamma, Madivala Machayya, Phalaradayya and Siddappaji are his chief followers.
+Rachappaji, Doddamma of the Grove, Channajamma, Madivala Machayya, Phalaradayya, Chennapaji and Siddappaji are his chief followers.
 How he brought them into his fold, through ritual, craft and magic, makes up the saga.”(S.R.ramakrishna) Baachi Basavayya who wants to become his disciple is reborn as Baala Kempanna and later acquires the name Sidapaaji.